Here, I round up the 21 best content marketing tools I rely on to run content websites across various niches.

 I built this site using this content management tool.
 It’s an ideal tool for content creators who want to monetize their business.
 It also helps you set up both a free and paid subscription newsletter too.
 In other words, you can use Ghost to combine or replace comparable services like ConvertKit, Patreon and WordPress.
 Previously I used Substack which is free.
 However, I migrated from Substack to Ghost for several reasons.

 Firstly, Substack charges a 10% commission on paying subscribers.
 That adds up.
 Secondly, Ghost has additional tools for publishing Google search engine-optimized articles that Substack lacks.
-Thirdly, Substack is more geared towards independent writers and journalists rather than those building content websites.
+Thirdly, Substack newsletters are more geared towards independent writers and journalists rather than those building content websites.

 Ghost has fewer technical headaches than WordPress.
 Although, it makes more sense to use WordPress if you’re building a content website and monetizing via advertising or affiliate marketing.